grip-on-software/monetdb-import/Scripts/Database_structure.md

         identifier, or NULL if this information is not provided by the API.
     -   **reporter** - VARCHAR(JIRA developer) - reference to
-        developer.name: The reporter of the issue according to the issue data.
+        developer.name or project_developer.name: The reporter of the issue according to the issue
+        data.
 Usually, this is the same developer as *updated_by* on the first version, but this may be different due to cloned issues or intermediate changes.
 This is NULL if this information is not provided by the API.
     -   **assignee** - VARCHAR(JIRA developer) - reference to
-        developer.name: The developer that should resolve the issue, or NULL if none is assigned thus far.
+        developer.name or project_developer.name: The developer that should resolve the issue, or
+        NULL if none is assigned thus far.
     -   **attachments** - INT: The number of attachments in the issue.
         This tracks updates in the changelog.